wso2/choreo-samples/salesforce-products-to-stripe-products/readme.md

 ```

 ## Running the Template
-1. Run the Ballerina project created by the integration template by executing bal run from the root.
+1. Run the Ballerina project created by the integration sample by executing bal run from the root.

 2. You can check the Stripe to verify whether the new products are added.